luckyaisystems/communication-os/HOW_TO_USE.md

 ---

 # How to Use the Communication OS
 This guide explains how to deploy the Communication OS inside any AI system (GPT‑4o, Claude, Gemini, local LLMs, multi‑agent pipelines).
 The Communication OS is not a prompt.
-It is a runtime environment for structured communication.
+It is a runtime environment for structured communication.It's not what you say.
+It's how you say it.
+And when you say it.

 ## 1. Initialize the Environment
 Before giving the AI any task, load the OS.